 Visocica Hill, the Bosnian Pyramid, is considered to be the first European pyramid, located in the heart of Bosnia, in the town of Visoko.
 The pyramid has all the elements: four perfectly shaped slopes pointing toward the cardinal points, a flat top, and an entrance complex.
 Because of its similarities to the Pyramid of the Sun in Teotihuacan, Mexico, it has been named the Bosnian Pyramid of the Sun.

 Mehmed Pasha Sokolovich Bridge – Vishegrad

-This bridge lied across the Drina River in the east of Bosnia and Herzegovina, was built at the end of the 16th century,from the court architect Mimar Koca Sinan, on the orders of Grand Vizier Mehmed Pasa Sokolovic and is a triumph of Ottoman monumental architecture and civil engineering.
+This bridge lied across the Drina River in the east of Bosnia and Herzegovina, which was built at the end of the 16th century, from the court architect Mimar Koca Sinan, on the orders of Grand Vizier Mehmed Pasa Sokolovic and is a triumph of Ottoman monumental architecture and civil engineering.
 With its 11 masonry arches spanning 179 meters, the bridge is celebrated as a perfect example of proportion.
-In 2007, the bridge entered UNESCO world heritage list as a bridge with big cultural impact, and also as best representative of a classical ottoman style in bridge making.
+In 2007, the bridge entered the UNESCO world heritage list as a bridge with a big cultural impact, and also as best representative of a classical ottoman style in bridge making.

 Mostar’s Old Bridge